zeptofs/nz-api-documentation/source/index.html.md

 ## Available balances in the Sandbox
 If your integration includes allowing us to pre-fail transactions prior to being processed, you may want to test that your system is handling these events correctly.
 A transaction will pre-fail when the available balance of the customers account is less than the amount of the payment being requested.
 This is checked during pre-processing just before your debit is sent for processing if there is an active bank connection.

-In the Sandbox environment, if the contact you are attempting to debit has a bank connection that was created through our Instant Account Verification feature, the available balance of their bank account will always be `$123.45`.
+In the Sandbox environment, if the contact you are attempting to debit has a bank connection that was created through our Instant Account Verification feature, the available balance of any <strong>Transactional</strong> bank account will always be `$123.45`.
 Any payment requests above this amount will pre-fail and any amount less than or equal to this amount will succeed.
 # Configuration
 ## Scopes
 Scopes define the level of access granted via the OAuth2 authorisation process.
 As a best practice, only use the scopes your application will require.